rowangithub/DOrder/README.md

 							   ./moslve.py -no_hoflag ./tests/dml/set.ml

-4. SpecLearn (DOrder) not only handles data structure programs, but also can be used to infer specifications for numeric programs.
+4. DOrder not only handles data structure programs, but also can be used to infer specifications for numeric programs.
 	The _loop_ (numeric) program benchmarks are included in ./tests/folprograms/ directory.

         To try an example, run ./msolve.py -no_hoflag ./tests/folprograms/misc/popl07.ml